Meeting link: https://us02web.zoom.us/j/84087903462? pwd=v9HczLKrNhKZmFq9YbdD5w9GaUxmta.1

 SPEAKER’S PROFILE

-Yashwant Pathak completed his Ph.D. in Pharmaceutical Technology from India and EMBA and MS Conflict Management from Sullivan University, USA.
-He is Associate Dean for Faculty Affairs College of Pharmacy, University of South Florida.
-Tampa, Florida.
-With extensive experience in academia and industry, he has over 150 research publications, abstracts, chapters and reviews, 7 books in Nanotechnology and drug delivery systems, 6 in Nutraceuticals and several books in cultural studies.
-His areas of research include drug delivery systems, nanotechnology applications for pharmaceutical and Nutraceuticals.
-He has travelled extensively over 80 countries to network scientific experts and is actively involved with many Pharmacy colleges in different countries.
+Yashwant Pathak completed his Ph.D. in Pharmaceutical Technology from India and EMBA and MS in Conflict Management from Sullivan University, USA.
+He is the Associate Dean for the Faculty Affairs College of Pharmacy, University of South Florida in Tampa, Florida.
+With extensive experience in academia and industry, he has over 150 research publications, abstracts, chapters, and reviews, seven books on Nanotechnology and Drug Delivery Systems, six on Nutraceuticals, and several books on Cultural Studies.
+His areas of research include drug delivery systems, Nanotechnology applications for pharmaceuticals, and Nutraceuticals.
+He has traveled extensively to over 80 countries to network with scientific experts and is actively involved with many pharmacy colleges in different countries.

 ABSTRACT

-World before 2000 years had several traditions and cultures such as over 500 nations of native Americans in American continent, over 1000 cultures in Africans, Australian Aboriginals, New Zealand Maoris and so on.
-In Europe there are many cultures known as pagan.
-All these cultures have several commonalties such as concept of God, human relationship with God, strong families, concept of rebirth and so on.
+The world 2,000 years ago had several traditions and cultures such as over 500 nations of native Americans on the American continent, over 1,000 cultures of Africans, Australian Aboriginals, New Zealand Maoris, and so on.
+In Europe, there are many cultures known as Pagan.
+All these cultures have several commonalities such as the concept of God, human relationship with God, strong families, the concept of rebirth, and so on.
 This talk will cover the commonalities in the cultures and challenges these are facing around the world.

 Kuruom School of Advanced Sciences, Lucknow, India & Institute of Advanced Sciences (INADS), Dartmouth, MA, USA